Athena Manoukian: Early life and career

 On the same weekend as Shine A Light, she released a new Tropical house inspired song Dolla, written by Athena herself and DJ Paco.
 She was the creative, artistic and the main director of "Dolla"'s music video, which she released in July that year.
 Before Depi Evratesil had taken place, and before the COVID-19 pandemic forced Eurovision to be cancelled, she had revealed she was working on a first full-length album in an interview with Wiwibloggs chief editor William Lee Adams.
 In early 2021, she released the ballad You Should Know which she wrote herself.

 However, in March of that year, it was confirmed that she would not be reselected to represent Armenia in the Eurovision Song Contest 2021, since they withdrew after originally planning to participate, citing the after-effects of the 2020 Nagorno-Karabakh War.
 She appeared in Wiwibloggs' Wiwijam at home events both times performing her 3 most recent singles in the latter alongside DJ Paco, producer of all 3 songs, all of which were written by Manoukian herself.

 That autumn, she released her next song, OMG.
 She wrote the song along with the German singer/songwriter Annemarie Eilfeld.
 Later in spring of 2022 she released her latest single Kiss Me In The Rain, which she also wrote herself along with DJ Paco.
 She then went into latin music, with Loca, a Greek-Spanish song, and Bom Bom an English-Spanish song written by Manoukian and producer Limitless.
 She followed this release with the single Gone, an English song written by Dimitri Stassos devoted to all the victims of the Tempi train crash, the deadliest rail disaster in Greek history.
 In 2023, Manoukian released a Greek song named Tet A Tet, followed by her next Greek single Belas.
 In 2024, Manoukian released a Greek single Enstikto.

-In a single month in early 2025, she released Psycho whilst supporting Konstantinos Argiros gigs in Cyprus, Albania, Bulgaria & Romania and also got her long-awaited return to Depi Evratesil - held for the first time since her 2020 win of it - with new song DaQueenNation, a song she wrote herself along with DJ Paco.
+In a single month in early 2025, she released Psycho whilst supporting Konstantinos Argiros gigs in Cyprus, Albania, Bulgaria and Romania and also got her long-awaited return to Depi Evratesil - held for the first time since her 2020 win of it - with new song DaQueenNation, a song she wrote herself along with DJ Paco.
 She wrote the lyrics of the song and they wrote the music together.
 DaQueenation included references to Chains On You and talked about her life and all the obstacles and risks she took to achieve her goals, but this time she placed 3rd behind Parg - who therefore represented Armenia in Basel - and Simon (3rd with jury, 2nd with televotes).